-When Geolocation is enabled, the Firebox looks up the geographic location of an external source or destination IP address in a database.
-You can configure Geolocation to block connections to or from specified regions.
+When Geolocation is enabled for a policy, the Firebox looks up the geographic location of an external source or destination IP address in a database.
+You configure Geolocation actions to block connections to or from specified countries and then apply those actions to policies.
 You can also add exceptions for sites that you do not want to block, and configure update server settings.
 For more information about these settings, see:

 You can see statistics about connections blocked by Geolocation in the Subscription Services system status page in Fireware Web UI, and in the Subscription Services tab of Firebox System Manager.
 For more information, see Geolocation Statistics.